-Albert Camus: Exploring Existentialism through Literature
+Albert Camus: Existentialism through Literature

 Albert Camus was a prominent writer and philosopher whose works delved into the complexities of human existence.
 With a captivating narrative style and a focus on existential themes, Camus challenged conventional wisdom and offered profound insights into the human condition.
 This essay provides an overview of Camus’s curriculum vitae, explores his narrative works and stylistic features, lists his major works in chronological order, discusses public reception and reviews of his works, and includes intriguing trivia about the author.